iiMidknightii/PathMesh3D/README.md

 # ![](addons/PathMesh3D/icons/PathMesh3DIcon.png) PathMesh3D
  A set of simple Godot 3D nodes for extruding and instancing 3D meshes along a Path3D.
 Implemented as a GDExtension in C++ for speed.

- ## Download
+## Installation
 ### From Godot Asset Library in the Editor
 Click the `AssetLib` button at the top of the Godot editor and search for `PathMesh3D`.
-From there, you can download it directly into your project.
-You only need the [addons][addons] folder for the extension to work.
+When prompted where to install it, you can select only the folder named "addons".
+If you wish to modify or recompile the addon, then you'll need to include the "godot-cpp" and "src" folders along with the "SConstruct" file.

+> [!WARNING]
+> If you are downloading this directly into your project, you will want to uncheck the files in the base folder, as they may overwrite your own if you aren't careful.

  ### From Godot Asset Library Web
  Head over to [the PathMesh3D page on the asset library website](https://godotengine.org/asset-library/asset) and click the download button.
+Unzip the download into a location of your choosing.
+To put the addon in your project, just copy the "addons" folder into the project directory.

  ### From GitHub.com
  You can download the full repository for PathMesh3D [here](https://github.com/iiMidknightii/PathMesh3D).
 You can clone this repository by doing `git clone https://github.com/iiMidknightii/PathMesh3D.git` in the directory of your choosing.
 If you want to compile your own binaries this is the best option.

- ## Installation
- Once you have the files downloaded, there are a couple paths you could take for installation.
-The [addons/PathMesh3D](addons/PathMesh3D/) folder can be directly copied into your project.
-It already has the binaries for debug and release builds on Windows and Linux.

- If you wish to build the binaries from source, you'd need to also copy the [src](./src/), [doc_classes](./doc_classes/), and [godot-cpp](./godot-cpp/) folders along with the [SConstruct](./Sconstruct) file.
-[This page will tell you how to build the extension from source using the `scons` command](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html).

-The actual GDExtension classes are in the [addons/PathMesh3D/bin](addons/PathMesh3D/bin) binaries and are added to Godot via [addons/PathMesh3D/ez_pid.gdextension](addons/PathMesh3D/ez_pid.gdextension).
+To put the addon in your project, just copy the "addons" folder into the project directory.

 ## Tutorial
+> [!NOTE]
+> `PathMesh3D` and `PathExtrude3D` both have a plugin button to generate baked meshes and collision shapes.
+In the editor, you can enable this button by enabling the `PathMesh3D` plugin.

 ### PathMesh3D
 `PathMesh3D` is a great node if you want to take a 3D model and "tile" or "repeat" it along a `Path3D` node within your scene.
 The `Mesh` model provided will be duplicated along its Z axis according to the settings chosen for each surface.
 Since each surface has its own independent settings, there is a high degree of customization available.

 Simply add the `PathMesh3D` node to the scene, set its `path_3d` property to a `Path3D` node, and set its `mesh` property to any `Mesh` derived resource.
 From there, you can tweak the settings for each surface to get your desired effect.
+If you want to create a permanent, separate node as a "snapshot" of the extruded mesh, hit the `PathMesh3D` button on the editor toolbar and select "Bake Mesh".
+You can also create collision shapes and static bodies similarly to `MeshInstance3D` with that same button.

 ![](screenshots/PathMesh3D.png)

 ### PathExtrude3D
 `PathExtrude3D` works similarly to the `CSGPolygon` node when in path mode.
-First, define the cross section of the mesh that will be extruded in the `cross_section` property.
-This property stores the points as a `PackedVector2Array`.
-Then, set the `path_3d` property to any `Path3D` node in the scene.
+First, you define the cross section using the `profile` property.
+This property uses any one of the `PathExtrudeProfileBase` classes, including rectangular, circular, etc.  You can also create your own profile by creating a custom script inheriting from `PathExtrudeProfileBase` and overriding the virtual `_generate_cross_section` method.
+This resource stores the points as a `PackedVector2Array` that will be used by the `PathExtrude3D`.
+Next, set the `path_3d` property to any `Path3D` node in the scene.
 From there, the cross section will be extruded according to the settings you have chosen.

 ![](screenshots/PathExtrude3D.png)